rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 rqlite supports loading [SQLite Run-Time Loadable Extensions](https://www.sqlite.org/loadext.html).
 You can load multiple extensions into rqlite, and take advantage of the wide range of functionality availble via extensions.
 Whether you need advanced data types, custom functions, or new search capabilities, extensions enable you to tailor rqlite to your specific needs.

 ## Docker
 The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them when you launch a rqlite container.
-There is no need to compile these extensions ahread of time -- they are immediately available for use once you download the rqlite Docker image.
+There is no need to compile these extensions ahread of time -- they are immediately available for use once you pull the rqlite Docker image.

 Currently available extensions are shown in the table below.